Charles III: Lady Diana Spencer

 Within five years, the marriage was in trouble due to the couple's incompatibility and near 13-year age difference.
-In 1986 Charles had fully resumed his affair with Camilla Parker Bowles.
+In 1986 Charles had fully resumed his affair with former girlfriend, Camilla Parker Bowles.
 In a video tape recorded by Peter Settelen in 1992, Diana admitted that, from 1985 to 1986, she had been "deeply in love with someone who worked in this environment."
 It was assumed that she was referring to Barry Mannakee, who had been transferred to the Diplomatic Protection Squad in 1986, after his managers determined his relationship with Diana had been inappropriate.
 Diana later commenced a relationship with Major James Hewitt, the family's former riding instructor.

 Charles and Diana's evident discomfort in each other's company led to them being dubbed "The Glums" by the press.
 Diana exposed Charles's affair with Parker Bowles in a book by Andrew Morton, Diana: Her True Story.
 Audio tapes of her own extramarital flirtations also surfaced, as did persistent suggestions that Hewitt is Prince Harry's father, based on a physical similarity between Hewitt and Harry.
 However, Harry had already been born by the time Diana's affair with Hewitt began.